Look at what is happening around Kansas City

-Thurs, Jul 21, 7p; at Leavenworth Public Library, 417 Spruce St, Leavenworth, KS 66048.
+Thurs, Sep 15, 7-8p; at Leavenworth Public Library, 417 Spruce St, Leavenworth, KS 66048.
 Marti Crow, a Leavenworth County Master Gardener, will give a presentation on identifying local pollinators and why they are important.
-She will also go over how to attract and protect pollinators to keep your garden pollinator friendly.
+She will go over how to attract and protect pollinators and how to keep your garden pollinator friendly.
 The meeting is free and open to the public.
 For more information contact the Leavenworth County Extension office at 913-364-5700.

 Missouri Master Gardener Association (MOMGA) Annual State Conference

 Sep 16-18; at Capitol Plaza Hotel & Conference Center, Jefferson City, MO.
-Registration now open through July 31.
 Register for conference, hotel and conference sportswear at momga.org.
 Visit momga.org to register or download conference brochure for more information.

 Sat, Sep 17, 8:30a-4p; at Riverfront Community Center in Leavenworth, Kansas.
-Leavenworth County Master Gardeners will host a Garden Symposium, “Live Life in Full Bloom.”
+Leavenworth Co Master Gardeners will host, “Live Life in Full Bloom.”
 The speakers are Kelly Norris, Crystal Miles and Jonah Nelson.
-Tickets are $45 and are on sale June 1-August 31.
+Tickets are $45.
 A box lunch is included in the price.
 To purchase tickets, contact firstname.lastname@example.org or call the Leavenworth County Extension office at 913-364-5700.
 Or download a mail-in form at https://www.leavenworth.k-state.edu/lawn-garden/master-gardeners/.
 For more information contact Mikey Stafford at 913-426-3794 or Anne Reilly at 913-683-4646.

 Northwest Missouri Master Gardener’s Garden Symposium